Overlapping community detection in weighted networks: The Weighted Degree-Corrected Mixed Membership model

-Note that since we consider weighted networks and $A$'s entries can by any finite real values, $P$ can have negative elements and $P$ is not a probability matrix like that of traditional SBM \cite{SBM}, DCSBM \cite{DCSBM} and MMSB \cite{MMSB} models for un-weighted networks.
+where the requirement for $P$ to have diagonal elements is imposed to ensure the identifiability of the proposed model.
+For further details, please refer to Remark \ref{IDWDCMM} provided later.
+Note that since we consider weighted networks and $A$'s entries can by any finite real values, $P$ can have negative elements and $P$ is not a probability matrix like that of traditional models SBM \cite{SBM}, DCSBM \cite{DCSBM}, MMSB \cite{MMSB}, and DCMM \cite{MixedSCORE} for un-weighted networks.
 For convenience, let $P_{\mathrm{max}}=\mathrm{max}_{k,l\in[K]}|P(k,l)|$.
 Note that $P_{\mathrm{max}}$ can be larger than 1 because we will consider node heterogeneity later.
 Unless specified, throughout this article, $K$ is assumed to be a known integer.

 Introduce the $n\times 1$ vector $\theta$ such that $\theta(i)$ is the node heterogeneity of node $i$ for $i\in[n]$, where $\theta$ controls the degree variations for all nodes.
 Let $\Theta$ be an $n\times n$ diagonal matrix whose $i$-th diagonal element is $\theta(i)$.
 Set $\theta_{\mathrm{max}}=\mathrm{max}_{i\in[n]}\theta(i)$ and $\theta_{\mathrm{min}}=\mathrm{min}_{i\in[n]}\theta(i)$.
 Node heterogeneity should be positive, so we have